ajleitzke/homebrew-backup/README.md

 # Homebrew Backup
-Simple python program to save list of homebrew packages installed, and reinstall as needed.
+Python program to save list of homebrew packages installed, and reinstall as needed.

 ### Prerequisities
 * Homebrew installed